-What's the difference between a secured and unsecured loan?
+What's the difference between a secured loan and an unsecured loan?

 How does my credit score affect my offer?

-The interest on a variable rate loan often starts low but may increase over time.
+The interest on a variable-rate loan often starts low but may increase over time.
 The terms of the loan agreement will specify how often the lender is allowed to raise the interest rate, and some loans cap the maximum rate at a certain percentage.
 By contrast, the payments and interest charges on a fixed-rate loan will remain the same.

 Base your decision on whether you prefer the stability of a fixed rate or the possibility of saving on interest with a variable rate.

 A personal loan could be a good option for you if you need a large sum of money upfront and the stability of a predictable monthly payment.
 Personal loans typically have better APRs than credit cards or lines of credit, and most personal loans maintain that fixed rate over the life of the loan.

 However, before committing to a personal loan, weigh the APR you're offered to make sure that a monthly loan payment fits into your budget.
 Some loans have repayment periods as long as 10 years, and some companies charge a fee if you choose to pay off your loan early.
 It's also important to take out only as much as you need for your project or expense; borrowing extra will increase your monthly payments and the total amount you'll pay in interest.

 If you're unsure if you can afford a loan, try using a personal loan calculator to see how much you'll pay in interest on top of the cost of your loan.